Jesus is our WAY, our TRUTH and our LIFE.

 Jesus’ disciples had the same issue as narrated in the Gospel.
-Thomas asked Jesus as to how they can know the way and Philip asked Him to show them the Father in order to attain satisfaction.
+Thomas asked Jesus as to how they can know the way and Philip asked Him to show them the Father for eternal life.
 Patiently, Jesus answered them by drawing them to Himself saying: “I am the WAY, the TRUTH, and the LIFE.”
 How should we understand these very words coming from Jesus?

 Jesus is the WAY.
 As the way, Jesus exemplifies the thought of last week’s Gospel about the Good Shepherd.
 He leads us to the right path to the Father.
 Our full trust connects us with Him; as “sheep” we try to recognize His voice to follow Him.
 We are not thieves or robbers who do not pass by the gate, but we are, in fact, one of His own.
 It is our well-being that He is after and protects us from any form of harm.